FAQ

 The unrestricted ratio is one of the trickiest compliance rules because it is cumulative and invisible until you check it.
 BCBA candidates need at least 60% of their total hours to be unrestricted activities (40% for BCaBA).

-The challenge is that early fieldwork often involves more restricted activities like observation, training, and onboarding.
+The challenge is that early fieldwork usually leans toward restricted activities: most of your hours go to delivering sessions and implementing treatment plans rather than assessment, program design, and analysis.
 That is normal, but it means you might start with a low unrestricted ratio.
 If you do not course-correct, catching up later requires an outsized number of unrestricted hours.

 Practical strategies: